aridlehoover/manager-README/AGILITY.md

 ## Organizational Practices

 - **Sit Together** &mdash; The entire team sits together in a shared, open space in order to better facilitate communication.
 This space is preferably isolated from other teams.
-It is also helpful for the shared area to include a large whiteboard and some blank wallspace for story cards, burn-up charts, or other relevant metrics.
-(A large television can also serve the role of blank wallspace.)
+It is also helpful for the shared area to include a large whiteboard and some blank wall space for story cards, burn-up charts, or other relevant metrics.
+(A large television can also serve the role of blank wall space.)

 - **Whole Team** &mdash; The team is comprised of everyone necessary to the development of the software.
 At a minimum, this should include a product manager and engineers.
 Depending on the project, the team may also include designers and/or technical specialists (like a DBA).
 Bonus points for including an actual customer on the team.